Our Work

 Helping Organic Consumers Recognize "Good Bugs"

 Organic insect pest management is heavily reliant on biological control, or the use of "good bugs" to manage "bad bugs."
 Many organic growers plant specific flowering plants such as sweet alyssum, dill, or cilantro to provide habitat for these insects.
-However, produce buyers and consumers sometimes have a hard time telling these "good bugs" from the bad ones.
-In this project, we are working with Dr. Moses Mike of Agriculture Education and Communication to develop social media pieces to educate organic consumers about why finding "good bugs" on their produce indicates that they are getting the synthetic pesticide-free products they are paying for!
+However, produce buyers and consumers sometimes have difficulty telling these "good bugs" from the bad ones.
+In this project, we are working with Dr. Moses Mike of the Agriculture Education and Communication Department to develop social media pieces to educate organic consumers about why finding "good bugs" on their produce indicates that they are getting the synthetic pesticide-free products they are paying for!

 Related Content